wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fixed an issue that duplicated tweets were displayed in mush-up results.
+* Added the `q` parameter to the shortcode that allows to perform Twitter keyword searches.

 = 1.3.2.1 - 10/30/2013 =
 * Fixed a bug that a fatal error occurred in the background, Fatal error:  Call to a member function decode() on a non-object.
-* Fixed a bug that an undefined index typenow warning occurred when a third-party script peforms a custom database query with the WP_Query class in the edit.php admin page.
+* Fixed a bug that an undefined index typenow warning occurred when a third-party script performs a custom database query with the WP_Query class in the edit.php admin page.

 = 1.3.2 - 10/02/2013 =
 * Added the CSS links in the template listing table.